Semimetal: Classification

 To classify semiconductors and semimetals, the energies of their filled and empty bands must be plotted against the crystal momentum of conduction electrons.
 According to the Bloch theorem the conduction of electrons depends on the periodicity of the crystal lattice in different directions.

 In a semimetal, the bottom of the conduction band is typically situated in a different part of momentum space (at a different k-vector) than the top of the valence band.
 One could say that a semimetal is a semiconductor with a negative indirect bandgap, although they are seldom described in those terms.

 Classification of a material either as a semiconductor or a semimetal can become tricky when it has extremely small or slightly negative band-gaps.
-The well-known compound Fe2VAl for example, was historically thought of as a semi-metal (with a negative gap ~ -0.1 eV) for over two decades before it was actually shown to be a small-gap (~ 0.03 eV) semiconductor using self-consistent analysis of the transport properties, electrical resistivity and Seebeck coefficient.
+The well-known compound Fe2VAl for example, was historically thought of as a semi-metal (with a negative gap ~ -0.1 eV) for over two decades before it was actually shown to be a small-gap (~ 0.03 eV) semiconductor using self-consistent analysis of the transport properties, electrical resistivity and Seebeck coefficient measurements.
 Commonly used experimental techniques to investigate band-gap can be sensitive to many things such as the size of the band-gap, electronic structure features (direct versus indirect gap) and also the number of free charge carriers (which can frequently depend on synthesis conditions).
 Band-gap obtained from transport property modeling is essentially independent of such factors.
-Theoretical techniques to calculate the electronic structure on the other hand can often underestimate band-gap.
+Theoretical techniques to calculate the electronic structure on the other hand often underestimate band-gaps.